jightya/Single-file-backup/README.md

 - In VSCode open the folder where you have the source code downloaded from Github
 - Select `Run and Debug` on the left sidebar
 - In the dropdown you should see main.
-- Choose which one you would like to run then click the green play button
+- then click the green play button
 - Any time you press F5 it will re-run the last script